tradingstrategy-ai/docs/source/glossary.rst

         - Be around a certain sector (see :term:`factor investing`).
         - Go degen and pick only assets with the highest volatility.
-        - Because :term:`volatility` metric itself does not tell the direction of asset price, a strategy may use its derivative like :term:`Sharpe` ratio which also includes whether asset made positive or negative returns (to long or t short).
+        - Because :term:`volatility` metric itself does not tell the direction of asset price, a strategy may use its derivative like :term:`Sharpe` ratio which also includes whether asset made positive or negative returns (to long or to short).

         See also